By Billy O’Handley | Staff Writer

 - In the “Schedule A: Itemized Deductions” section of Form 1040, you claimed to have donated 5000 loaves of bread and 2000 fish, for an estimated total value of $32,500, to “The Multitudes.”
 Not only is “The Multitudes” not a registered 501(c)(3) charity organization but, according to your own admission in a later page of your tax forms, you purchased a total of only five loaves and two fish earlier that same day, leading us to believe that you recklessly exaggerated both total price and quantity of your supposed donation.

 - You listed your principal business or profession as “Being the Messiah,” which, according to three other agents and Commissioner of Internal Revenue Charles P. Rettig, is not considered a valid occupation.
+Moreover, there are already 172 registered messiahs in Jerusalem, all of whom claim sole legitimacy — this matter is currently under investigation.

 - Under the “Expenses” subsection of the same form, you listed your home office as “The Kingdom of Heaven and Earth,” claiming a total deductible of “The Kingdom of Heaven and Earth.”
 Unfortunately, IRS policy stipulates that you cannot claim a planet as a deductible.